-In the month since 17 students and faculty members were killed by a suspected lone gunman at a high school in Parkland, Florida, there have already been 15 more mass shootings in America, according to the Gun Violence Archive.
+In the three months since 17 students and faculty members were killed by a suspected lone gunman at a high school in Parkland, Florida, there have already been 67 more mass shootings in America, according to the Gun Violence Archive.
 The victims were gunned down at parties, outside of restaurants and nightclubs and on the dark streets of the towns they grew up in — but you won’t see their names in a hashtag anytime soon.

 The Gun Violence Archive defines a mass shooting as four or more victims injured or killed in a single incident, “at the same general time and location, not including the shooter.”
 Into that category fall drug deals gone awry, late-night disagreements and gang-related violence — incidents that evade the simpler moral categorization of a school shooting.